 - Parents are going through a divorce, or there is a new blended family which is difficult for the teen

 - Or, wants to learn to better manage his/her stress

 We want parents to be involved, and we will make all efforts to build this bridge with your child as they attend therapy.
-Their sessions are confidential, but we’re parents too, so we understand how much you want to know and understand what is happening being that door.
-We make sure to keep you informed in a way that still feels safe to your teen.
+Their sessions are confidential, but we’re parents too, so we understand how much you want to know and understand what is happening with your child.
+We make sure to keep you informed in a way that still feels safe for your teen.